Reopening New Jersey: Guidance on reopening NJ schools expected Friday

 WATCH: Gov. Murphy on upcoming schools announcement

-On another matter, Governor Murphy said nearly 1,900 people likely died of COVID-19 in New Jersey but were not initially counted in the state's death, though they now will be.
+On another matter, Governor Murphy said nearly 1,900 people likely died of COVID-19 in New Jersey but were not initially counted in the state's death toll, though they now will be.

 Murphy said state health officials recently completed a review of thousands of death certificates of people who died with coronavirus symptoms despite not having been tested.